Pie of the Tiger

 • Pain Management

-Reduces chronic pain and muscular discomfort
+Reduces chronic pain and muscle tension effectively

 • Headache Relief

-Eases tension headaches and migraine symptoms
+Reduces headaches and migraine severity

 Medical Disclaimer: This information is AI-generated based on available research and user reports, provided for educational purposes only, and is not intended as medical advice.
 Cannabis affects everyone differently.
 Consult with a qualified healthcare professional before using cannabis for medical purposes.
 Do not use cannabis if pregnant, nursing, or have a medical condition without consulting your doctor.